ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   to have a result type of `LogicalType`, `SingleNodeType`, or `NodesType`.
 * If it occurs directly as a `comparable` in a comparison, the function is declared to have a result type of `ValueType` or `SingleNodeType`.
-* Otherwise, it occurs as an argument to a further function expression and the following rules for function arguments apply to its declared result type.
 * Each argument of the function conforms to the declared type of the corresponding declared parameter according to one of the following rules:
    * The argument is a function expression with declared result type that is the same as